◂︎ Mandy & Lexi's Rhode Island Adventures

 Green Hill Beach

 I had previously mis-labeled the beach directly west of this one as "Green Hill Beach", but this is the real Green Hill Beach.
-There is no direct connection to the other beach from this one (there's a structure with large rocks in between the two beach areas).
-This is a small beach, with a parking area that accommodates four cars at the end of a cul-de-sac.
+There is only a direct connection to the other beach from this one during low tide.
+This is a small beach, with very limited parking at the end of a cul-de-sac.
 We headed east toward another out-cropping of rocks.
 This was very scenic, but difficult to walk over.
-On the other sides of these rocks, is a public access path that leads to Green Hill Avenue (there is no available parking at this access point).
-We took some photos on the bench that overlooks this scenic area, that I really love!
-Trustom Wildlife Refuge and Moonstone Beach is directly east of this, but getting there would require climbing over more moss-coated rocks.
-We made it out in one piece, but I decided to not tempt fate, and we walked along the streets back to where we parked, instead of a return trip over the rocks.
+On the other sides of these rocks, is a public access path that leads to Green Hill Avenue.
+We made the difficult trek over the rocks to that access point, but then returned via the streets.
 This make shift beach and street loop was just under one mile total.

 South_Kingstown245